Apollo-Level2-Web-Dev/b3-assignment-8/README.md

 ---

-Sure, here’s a revised version of the submission guidelines:

----

 ## **Submission Guidelines:**

 - **Codebase:** Ensure your codebase is clean, well-organized, and well-documented.
 Every key section of your code should have comments explaining its functionality clearly.